 Growing up we didn’t do too many green bean casseroles.
-I think we went on a short stint with them, but we usually always sautéed them.
+I think we went on a short stint with them, but we usually always sautéed fresh green beans.
 My mom doesn’t eat meat, so our green beans usually consisted of some garlic, balsamic, and maybe a few spices.

-Green Beans with Mushrooms and Bacon (Paleo & Whole30)
+Green Beans with Mushrooms and Bacon (Paleo/Whole30)

-You only need 6 ingredients (plus salt and pepper) and 30 minutes to make them.
-They are made on the stove, so that frees up your oven for things like roasted butternut squash with goat cheese and roasted radishes.
-This is what you need:
+You only need 6 ingredients (plus salt and pepper) and 30 minutes to make these sautéed green beans and mushrooms.
+Bonus is they are made on the stove, so that frees up your oven for things like roasted butternut squash with goat cheese for holiday feast!

 - green beans

-- coconut milk
+- full fat coconut milk

 - salt and pepper

 Next, make the crispy onions.
 Leaving the bacon grease in the pan, add the sliced onions (you want to keep them in rings) to the pan and fry for 2-3 minutes, flipping halfway through, until golden brown.
 They should be golden brown and crispy, so make sure to watch them carefully so they don’t burn.

-Next you cook the green beans and garlic.
+Then you cook the green beans and garlic.
 After they cook for a few minutes, add the mushrooms and coconut milk and cook until softened.
-Top with crumbled bacon and the crispy onions and you have a delicious holiday side dish in about 30 minutes.
+You can either add 3 or 4 tablespoons of coconut milk depending on how saucy and creamy you want them.

 If you have leftovers, just store them in a tightly sealed glass container in the fridge.
-Yo can reheat them on the stove or just pop them in the microwave – the bacon and onions might be be as crispy, but the flavors will still be there!
+You can reheat on the stove or just pop them in the microwave.
+The bacon and onions might be not as crispy, but the flavors will still be there!

-This post may contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
+This post contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
-I truly appreciate your support!
+I appreciate your support!